 Housing and Health

-Join us for an invigorating discussion on how the pandemic has exacerbated pre-existing challenges in Toronto's housing and homeless systems, and hear ideas on solutions that promote a more equitable and sustainable recovery, particularly for vulnerable and marginalized people.
-We will also explore how housing and health are inextricably linked, and how affordable housing is key to improving the health of Toronto's residents, environment and economy.
+An invigorating discussion on how the pandemic has exacerbated pre-existing challenges in Toronto's housing and homeless systems, and ideas on solutions that promote a more equitable and sustainable recovery, particularly for vulnerable and marginalized people.
+The panel also explored how housing and health are inextricably linked, and how affordable housing is key to improving the health of Toronto's residents, environment and economy.

 Executive Director, Housing Secretariat, City of Toronto

 Abi Bond is the Executive Director of the Housing Secretariat at the City of Toronto.
 She started out in the community housing sector in the UK and moved to Canada in 2007.
 She has worked on affordable housing policy and delivery for both the City of Calgary and the City of Vancouver.
 Bond took up her current position early in 2020 and leads the City's new HousingTO 2020-2030 plan, which includes a range of projects, programs and policies, delivered in partnership with private and community housing partners.
 She believes that having a home is essential to our health and well-being, and that it has an important part to play in our economic recovery from COVID-19 and also in addressing long-standing and worsening inequities in our City.

 Lecturer, Department of Family and Community Medicine, University of Toronto